BuongiornoTexas/pwdusage/README.md

 ## Grafana Dashboard setup

-This section outlines the basics of setting up grafana dashboards based on usage queries.
+This section outlines setting up grafana dashboards based on usage queries.
 It refers to the example dashboards in the `tools/usage-service` folder, and these also provide useful starting points for developing your own dashboard.
-The two sample dashboards are:
+The sample dashboards are:
 - A usage detail dashboard (the image at the top of this README), which uses hourly data generated from the example `usage.json`.
-- A month to date summary dash which presents summary statistics for the month to date using the `summary` and `month_to_date` payload entries detailed in the following section.
-The output is shown in the following image and is similar to that presented in the detailed dashboard.
+- Two versions of of a summary statistics dashboard, which use the `summary` payload entry.
+The [performance sidebar](#performance-sidebar) below explains the difference between the versions, and the [JSON payload](#json-payload) section details payload options.
+The v1 output is shown in the following image and is similar to that presented in the detailed dashboard.

 ![Usage mtd](https://github.com/BuongiornoTexas/pwdusage/assets/48264358/e344ec31-afea-4027-9a73-4d93756aceb4)

-The `usage-service` folder also includes an example drop in replacment panel for the main dashboard savings panel - again built around month to date reporting and the sample `usage.json` (you'll need to tweak it to match your utility).
-This panel loads a little slower than most dashboard elements, but still faster than the Tesla power flow animation.
+The `usage-service` folder also includes an example drop in replacement panel for the main dashboard savings panel - built around `summary` and `month_to_date` reporting (via [JSON payload](#json-payload)) and the sample `usage.json` (you'll need to tweak it to match your utility).
+This panel loads a little slower than most of the dashboard elements, but still much faster than the Tesla power flow animation.

 ![Savings panel](https://github.com/BuongiornoTexas/pwdusage/assets/48264358/3c89e711-b775-4139-ba9b-11b17e222de6)

-Note that I have not spent too much time on colors, layout or performance optimisation, as each user will need to customise these reports to match their utility and their own reporting needs.
+Note 1: I have not spent much time on colors or layout, as each user will need to customise these reports to match their utility and their own reporting needs.
 (I know I've still got a bit of work to do on my own!)
 However, the example dashboards do provide a reasonable idea of what you can do with the usage data and how you can manipulate it.
-I also note that the transforms used in these panels are SLOW on first load (a consequence of many panels and transforms).
-If you want aster performance, use fewer panels for your own reporting (I'm pretty sure that careful use of transforms could reduce the number of panels in the summary dashboard from 7 to 2 or even 1 - watch this space).

-The main thing to be aware of when setting up a usage dashboard is that the usage datasource returns **all** time of use data in a **single table**.
-You should then **duplicate** this data to other panels and **filter** the panel data using transforms to get the data that you want to present in each panel - this process is outlined below.
+Note 2: Both the detail usage and v1 summary dashboards can be slow to load regardless of reporting time interval - refer to the [performance sidebar](#performance-sidebar) for reasons and methods to address this issue.
+The v2 summary dashboard and savings panel are quick to load for shorter time intervals (< 1month), but like other grafana queries, these will slow down for longer intervals.

-You could also run a separate usage query for each panel, but I suspect the computational overhead will make this even slower than duplicating and filtering (If anybody wants to do some benchmarking, can you please report your results as any issue?
-It seems I'm running out of energy to do this myself).
+The main thing to be aware of when setting up a usage dashboard is that the usage datasource performs a set of computationally expensive (i.e. slow) calculations and then returns **all** time of use data in a **single table**.
+Because of this, and as discussed in the [performance side bar](#performance-sidebar), you should call the usage datasource in only one hero panel per dashboard.
+If you want to use the same usage data in any other panels on a dashboard, you should then **duplicate** this data using the internal grafana `-- Dashboard --` datasource.
+Finally, because the usage datasource returns all of the data, you will need to apply filter transforms in each usage panel to get the data that you want to present (and discard the data you don't want) - this process is outlined below.

-The process for setting up usage panels is:
+The process for setting up usage panels in a dashboard is:
-- Choose a **hero** panel which you will use as your main data source.
+- Choose a **hero** panel which you will use as your main usage data source.
 In the "Usage Detail" example dashboard, the "Grid Import" panel is the hero panel.
 Set the Data source to match your JSON pwdusage data source ("JSON Usage" in the examples) and set the metric to "Usage".